QTIM-Lab/MedICI/Docker_Submissions/README.md

 CMD ["python", "read_files.py"]
 ```

-* This is a the Dockerfile to show how you could built this submission image.
+* This is a the Dockerfile to show how you could build this submission image.
 * It is based on pytorch but tensorflow is acceptable and so is any deep learning package or library.

 > The command "COPY data /workspace/data" is for my pytorch code (sample_deep_learning_model.py).
 You will not have internet on our system, so since the tutorial deep learning algorithm needs the CIFAR10 dataset, I had to load it in ahead of time.
 You shouldn't have this problem as your input data will be mounted to /mnt/in, so you will have access to it during run time.